ROUJINN/ROUJINN.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Jun Luo, an undergraduate student in Peking University, school of Physics.
+I'm Jun Luo(in Chinese: 罗骏), an undergraduate student in Peking University, school of Physics.
 I'm currently taking a double major in computer science at school of EECS, PKU.
-I have broadly interest in AI and quantitative trading.
+I have broad interest in AI and quantitative trading.

 You can reach me by Email or Wechat.
 My Wechat ID is ROUJINN.

 Welcome!